 Semester Law & Policy Internship

-Juvenile Law Center offers public interest law internships to current 2L and 3L students as well as graduate students in relevant fields.
+Juvenile Law Center offers public interest law internships to current 2L and 3L students.
 Interns assist Juvenile Law Center attorneys in researching children's rights issues, writing legal and policy memoranda, preparing training materials, supporting ongoing litigation and legislative initiatives, and responding to requests for assistance.

 Fall and spring internships are part-time, usually 10-15 hours a week.
 We work with fall and spring interns to help secure work study funding or academic credit.